 In 2014 she began writing for theater and television.

 A recipient of the Public Theater Emerging Writers Group Fellowship, from 2014-2016 Keli will work closely with nine playwrights on developing new material at the legendary artistic institution best known for producing Shakespeare in the Park.
 She recently joined the writing staff of the critically acclaimed drama series “Being Mary Jane.”

-Keli’s first book, the critically acclaimed Party Crashing: How the Hip Hop Generation Declared Political Independence (Basic Books, March 2008) is recognized as one of the first to document the rise of “Generation Obama.”
-Featuring interviews with young voters and high profile leaders, including former Secretary of State Colin Powell and hip-hop mogul Russell Simmons, The Washington Post called Party Crashing “engaging” while Arianna Huffington declared that it “Should be on the nightstand of candidates on either side of the political aisle.”
-Keli’s essay “Living the Dream” is featured in the collection The Speech: Race and Barack Obama's A More Perfect Union (Bloomsbury, 2009).
+The author of two books, her first, Party Crashing: How the Hip Hop Generation Declared Political Independence (Basic Books, March 2008) featured interviews with young voters and high profile leaders, including former Secretary of State Colin Powell and hip-hop mogul Russell Simmons.
+The Washington Post called Party Crashing “engaging” while Arianna Huffington declared that it “Should be on the nightstand of candidates on either side of the political aisle.”
+Her second book, the political novel The GQ Candidate (Atria Books, 2011), was designated a recommended summer selection by The Los Angeles Times and More Magazine.

 Keli’s books have generated extensive coverage in outlets such as Vanity Fair and USA Today.
 She was also profiled in the book “No Excuses: 9 Ways Women Can Change How we Think about Power,” by bestselling author Gloria Feldt.
 Keli is also featured as one of the “expert bloggers” in the book "The Huffington Post Complete Guide to Blogging".

 A member of the National Association of Black Journalists, Keli holds a B.A. from New York University and a Master’s degree in Strategic Communications from Columbia University.
 Born and raised in Texas, Keli now splits her time between Manhattan and Los Angeles.
 Follow Keli on twitter @keligoff